thomas-darling/gulp-locale-filter/readme.md

      * True to filter files whose names are postfixed with a '.' followed
      * by a language code, otherwise false.
 Alternatively you may specify
      * the RegExp used for matching, which must contain exactly one capture
-     * group, capturing the locale code.
+     * group, capturing the language code.
 Note that if a file or folder
      * matching the full locale also exists, that will take precedence.
      * Default is false.
      */